WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 ### Sending events

 These events will be sent as `POST` requests to a server route on the frontend, which will then route them to our desired analytics service.
-In the future, it may make sense to move this server route to a standalone microservice, but for now a [Nuxt server route](https://v3.nuxtjs.org/guide/directory-structure/server/#server-routes) should be sufficient to handle the analytics events.
+In the future, it may make sense to move this server route to a standalone microservice, but for now a [Nuxt server route](https://v3.nuxtjs.org/guide/directory-structure/server/#server-routes) or [Server Middleware](https://nuxtjs.org/docs/configuration-glossary/configuration-servermiddleware/) (once we're updated to Nuxt 3), should be sufficient to handle the analytics events.
 This endpoint is essentially a proxy between the frontend and our 'true' analytics service that makes sure we're always sending events server-side.

 #### Privacy